dawson-b23/HHDocs/HHDocs/docs/llm-usage.md

 In this mode, you can ask general questions with a few having specific formats.
 It will answer based on whats in the knowledge base, if there is a gap, you can use a websearch.
 You can ask "what is a [insert defect]," "what are causes of [insert defect]," and "how to troubleshoot/fix [insert defect]."
 Talk to this normally like you would any chatbot.

-- Special Examples:
+- Examples:

   - "List all documents": Lists titles, IDs, schemas.
+  - "What is splay"
+  - "What are the causes of splay"
+  - "How to fix splay" or "fix splay" or any variation of this.

 - Responses use RAG: Searches ChromaDB, formats context, and generates answers.

 #### Press Data Mode
 - For analyzing `press20_data` table (machine timestamps, temperatures, pressures, etc.).
 - Natural language to SQL: e.g., "How many failed shots" → SQL like `SELECT COUNT(shot_num) FROM press20_data WHERE overallpassfail = 'FAIL'`.

 - Examples:

   - "Average actnozzletemp over shot_num 100 to 200".
   - "Number of FAIL shots" (can specify for overallpassfail, bottompassfail, toppassfail for stopbox compacts)
   - "Shots with bottomanomalylevel greater than 0.5".
   - Outputs formatted data (e.g., key-value pairs per row).

 #### Websearch Mode
 - For external knowledge.
 Use this like a regular search engine.
 It will take the top 5 results, then scrape, aggreagte, and summarize the pages.
 - Searches web, crawls pages, filters/summarizes content.

 - Examples:

   - "Defect fixes for injection molding".
   - Outputs: Aggregated summaries from top results.

 ### Chat History and Sessions